istio/istio.io/content/en/docs/ops/configuration/traffic-management/dns/index.md

 title: Understanding DNS
 linktitle: DNS
 description: How DNS interacts with Istio.
-weight: 30
+weight: 31
 keywords: [traffic-management,proxy]
 owner: istio/wg-networking-maintainers
 test: n/a
 ---

-Istio interacts with DNS in various different ways that can be confusing to understand.
+Istio interacts with DNS in different ways that can be confusing to understand.
 This document provides a deep dive into how Istio and DNS work together.

 {{< warning >}}
 This document describes low level implementation details.
-For a higher level overview, check out the traffic management [Concepts](/docs/concepts/traffic-management/) or [Tasks](/docs/tasks/traffic-management/).
+For a higher level overview, check out the traffic management [Concepts](/docs/concepts/traffic-management/) or [Tasks](/docs/tasks/traffic-management/) pages.
 {{< /warning >}}

 ## Life of a request